DeqiTang/build-test-atomscistudio/README.md

 ```

 ## Licenses and Acknowledges for third party softwares
+Atomscistudio is itself licensed under the MIT license.
+However, Atomscistudio
-Atomscistudio makes use of lots of third party softwares.
-They have their own licenses, and here below is an incomplete but growing list of licenses and acknowledgements for them.
+also makes use of lots of third party softwares.
+They have their own licenses,
+and here below is an incomplete but growing list of licenses and acknowledgements for them.

-* Qt 6.0 is licensed under
+* Qt 6.0 is licensed under [LGPL v3](https://www.gnu.org/licenses/lgpl-3.0.txt) and [GPL v3](https://www.gnu.org/licenses/gpl-3.0.txt).
 * Boost is licensed under [Boost Software License 1.0](https://www.boost.org/LICENSE_1_0.txt).
 * OpenSSL 1.1.1, 1.1.0, 1.0.2 are licensed under [the dual OpenSSL and SSLeay license](https://www.openssl.org/source/license-openssl-ssleay.txt).
 * OpenSSL 3.0 and later releases are licensed under [Apache License v2](https://www.openssl.org/source/apache-license-2.0.txt).